-StartFirmwareUpgrade Access Class: UNRECOVERABLE Message name Description StartFirmwareUpgrade- Request This is an empty message StartFirmwareUpgrade- Response This message contains: A URL to which the firmware file may be uploaded.
+StartFirmwareUpgrade Access Class: UNRECOVERABLE Message name Description StartFirmwareUpgrade- Request This is an empty message This is an empty message StartFirmwareUpgrade- Response This message contains: A URL to which the firmware file may be uploaded.
 An optional delay; the client shall wait for this amount of time before initiating the firmware upload.
-A duration that indicates how long the device expects to be unavailable after the firmware upload is complete. xs:anyURI UploadUri [1][1] xs:duration UploadDelay [0][1] xs:duration ExpectedDownTime [0][1] Fault codes Description No command-specific faults.
+A duration that indicates how long the device expects to be unavailable after the firmware upload is complete. xs:anyURI UploadUri [1][1] xs:duration UploadDelay [1][1] xs:duration ExpectedDownTime [1][1] Fault codes Description No command-specific faults.